zhangdichn/site/docs/go-storage/operations/multiparter/list_multipart.md

 ## Behavior

-- For each `list_multipart` request, the service returns the parts information for the specified multipart upload, up to a maximum restriction.
-If there are more than maximum parts in the multipart upload, you must send a series of list part requests to retrieve all the parts.
+- `list_multipart` will return an `Iterator`.
+Then you can retrieve all the uploaded parts by calling `Next` continuously until get the `IterateDone`.